splunk/public-o11y-docs/rum/rum-alerts.rst

 How alerts work in Splunk RUM
 ========================================

 In Splunk RUM for Browser, alerts are triggered on aggregate metrics for the entire application.
 If you want to create an alert for a page level metric, first create a custom event for the metric, then create an alert for the custom event.
-See :ref:`rum-rules` to learn how to create a custom event.
-See :ref:`Create custom events <rum-custom-event>` for more information.
+To learn more, see :ref:`Create custom events <rum-custom-event>`.
 If you are new to alerts and detectors, see :ref:`Introduction to alerts and detectors in Splunk Observability Cloud <get-started-detectoralert>`.